North Carolina police officer killed in overnight shootout

 MOUNT HOLLY, N.C.
 (AP) — A North Carolina police officer was killed in a shootout early Friday while responding to a breaking and entering call, authorities said.

-Arrest warrants say Mount Holly police officer Tyler Herndon was one of several officers to respond to a call at Mount Holly Car Wash and Arcade around 3:30 a.m.
-Friday, The Gaston Gazette reported.
+Mount Holly police officer Tyler Herndon was one of several officers to respond to a call at Mount Holly Car Wash and Arcade around 3:30 a.m.
+Friday, according to a news release from Charlotte-Mecklenburg police.

 Herndon was shot during a shootout between the breaking and entering suspect and police officers, authorities said.
 Herndon and the suspect were taken to CaroMont Regional Medical Center, but it’s not clear when Herndon died.